 My advice is that you do not have to accept the pricing structure most divorce attorneys offer—a retainer with hourly billing.
 You have the choice to either request a flat fee option or find an attorney who offers flat fee pricing.

 VALUE BASED FEES

 In addition, some lawyers might offer you a fee based upon the value you place on having them represent you.
 The theory being that the value of your divorce is more than the sum of the hours billed for the work done on your case.

 If your lawyer is planning to take your case to trial or if there are issues in your divorce that require the services of some type of expert, there will likely be additional costs for those expert services.

 For example, if you own a business, a business valuation expert might be needed to place a reasonable value on your business.
 If you have an extensive collection of high-quality jewelry, you might need to hire an expert appraiser to place a reasonable value on that jewelry.

 If you have minor children, focus your attention and efforts on creating a future family arrangement that supports the children, nourishes their growth, and demonstrates respect for each member of your family.
-It has been repeatedly observed that exposing children to on-going, high conflict between the parents is damaging for the children.
+It has been repeatedly observed that high levels of ongoing conflict between the parents is damaging for children.

 THE BOTTOM LINE COST OF A DIVORCE LAWYER